tandica/rhcsa/14-managing-storage/notes.md

 - if you need more than 4 storage allocations units, it might be better to use LVM
 - if you have a completely new disk, it might be better to create GPT partitions

+** If fdisk prints a msg that it could't update the partition table, use the `partprobe` command to manually update the partition table, then `lsblk` to verify changes.

+`partprobe` is used to inform the OS kernel of partition table changes without needing to reboot. *Ex:* `partprobe /dev/nvm0n2` notifies the kernel of the update.

+** **Never use *gdisk* on a disk that has been formatted with *fdisk* and already contains *fdisk* partitions!!!
+It will mess the computer up!** *gdisk* detects that MBR is present and it will try to convert it to gdisk which will cause the computer not to boot.

+Revelvant GPT partition types:
+- 8200: linux swap
+- 8300: linux file system
+- 8e00: linux LVM

+These are the same partition types in MBR.

+`parted` can be used to create partitions but lacks support for advanced features.

+A partition by itself is not useful, it needs a **file system**.